Vevisector/rsschool-cv/cv.md

 ---
 ####Briefly About My Self:
 I start my studing at Grodno State Agrarian University.
 I have university education.
-Then when my studing was over I start working for my veterian major in state enterprise.I have great job and I love animal but I want more.This is a reason why I start study programm languages and English.
+Then when my studing was over I start working for my veterian major in state enterprise.I have great job and I love animal but I want more.This is a reason why I start study programm languages and English.And I realy want stay IT Specialist.

 ---
 #### Skills and Profiency